 Try the tips below to add fibre to your child’s diet:

-Add fresh or frozen berries to cereal and yogurt
+- Add fresh or frozen berries to cereal and yogurt like in this fun and tasty yogurt banana split

-Add dried fruits to yogurt, salads and homemade muffins
+- Add dried fruits to yogurt, salads and homemade muffins like in this apple cinnamon oatmeal muffin

-Add lentils or beans to soups, casseroles and salads
+- Add lentils or beans to soups, casseroles and salads like in this fresh black bean and couscous salad

 Remember to slowly increase the amount of fibre-rich foods your child eats.
 Offer plenty of fluids and encourage physical activity every day.